 2) Remove the cover of your computer case.

-3) Remove the slot covers corresponding to PCI-Express x16 slots you are using on the back of your computer case.
+3) Remove the slot covers next to the PCI-Express x16 slots you are using on the back of your computer case.

-4) Plug the video cards into the PCI-Express x16 slots, starting from the primary slot (the closest one to the CPU)
+4) Plug the video cards into the PCI-Express x16 slots.

 6) Connect the power connectors (8-pin) from your power supply to your video cards.